Aura Router

 • 🧠 Deterministic precedence rules.

-• 🔒 Strict param-name validation.
+• 🔒 Strict parameter name validation.

 • 🎯 Zero ambiguity between static and dynamic routes.